 It’s been a Coronacoaster.
 Family holiday arrangements lie in decay and disarray.
 If you are like us, family diary plans are heartening and bolster morale.
 It’s a staycation type of year and Cornwall offers milder autumns and winters (thanks to its maritime climate) as well as fresh air, socially distant space and new experiences.
-We have LOTS of ideas to fill your autumn and winter holidays with:
+We have LOTS of ideas to fill your autumn and winter holidays with.
+If you want complete short break and week long itineraries, take a look here.

 Own a beach